ghyls/numericalRelativity/doc/source/introduction.rst

 .. _introduction:

-This documentation was written by Mario González and Diego Valledor in 2019.
+This documentation has been written by Mario González and Diego Valledor.
 The files referred in this document are stored in our Github repository_.

 .. _repository: https://github.com/mariohyls/numericalRelativity